 Genes play an important role in the development of UC, but they’re just one part of the puzzle.
 Most people who get this condition have no family history.

-In general, IBD affects more people in developed countries, and especially those living in urban areas.
+In general, IBD affects , and especially those living in urban areas.
 Pollution, diet, and chemical exposure may have to do with this increased risk.

 Possible triggers that have been linked to UC include: